pachuc/alternate-reality/README.md

 # Wikipedia Proxy Server

-A simple Python web server that acts as a proxy for Wikipedia, containerized with Podman.
+A simple Python web server that acts as a proxy for Wikipedia, containerized with Podman, with AI-powered content rewriting capability.

 📖 **For detailed documentation, architecture decisions, and best practices, see [CLAUDE.md](CLAUDE.md)**

 ## Features

 - Proxies all requests to wikipedia.org
+- AI-powered content rewriting using Claude (optional)
 - Containerized for easy deployment
 - Development and production configurations
 - Simple and lightweight